 The Ring of Kerry, a trendy 179 km circular route cutting through the countryside, national parks, and valleys, takes you on a fascinating road trip around the Iveragh Peninsula in County Kerry.
 You can quickly complete the scenic circuit within three to four hours, but in all honesty, you’ll be mad to go at such a rapid speed.

 One hundred eleven miles might not be that much to drive by American standards, but don’t underestimate its narrow roads packed with lots of attractions, tour buses, and other travellers.
-The most popular place to start the loop is Killarney and if you are on a self-drive adventure, try to go in a counter-clockwise to avoid the traffic with the coach buses travelling in the other direction.
+The most popular place to start the loop is Killarney and if you are on a self-drive adventure, try to go in counter-clockwise to avoid the traffic with the coach buses travelling in the other direction.

 Skelling Micheal is one of the main attractions along its scenic route.
 The popularity of Skelling Michael hugely increased after the scenes for two of the Star Wars movies were filmed on the island.
 A trip to Ireland’s UNESCO site, located 12 km off the Kerry coast offers visitors an opportunity to visit the 6th-century monastic site sitting 200 m above sea level.
-Sadly, to guaranty passenger safety, the Office of Public Works decided to close access to the site for the year, and we didn’t get a chance to see it.
+Sadly, to guarantee passenger safety, the Office of Public Works decided to close access to the site for the year, and we didn’t get a chance to see it.

 Top places to see on the drive: Killarney National Park | Torc Waterfall | Gap of Dunloe | Glenbeigh | Ring Fort Portmagee | Moll’s Gap